Why Drones and Robots are Taking Over Maintenance Inspections

 Take, for example, the Deloitte Maximo Center of Excellence.
 It has integrated an autonomous drone as part of its Enterprise Asset Management solutions.
 The drone solution leverages other IBM products as well, such as Watson and Bluemix, which manage UAV data integration as part of the asset management application.

 As another example, aviation companies like EasyJet and Thomas Cook Airlines are planning to deploy UAVs to inspect their aircrafts and other assets.
 Their strategy includes the possibility of launching a UAV every time an aircraft approaches a gate, as a means of monitoring potential damage.
 A more advanced deployment example is Eelume's swimming robots, which deploys them for subsea inspection and light intervention.
-You can watch a video demonstration of the prototypes here.
+Check out this video demonstration of the prototypes.

 We’re just now seeing the beginning of what’s to come with drones, robots and UAVs.
 Their use will rapidly become more popular and commonplace because of their ability to decrease costs and keep human workers safe.
 Moreover, drones, robots and other smart objects are only becoming more versatile and useful as their functionalities and intelligence continues to be improved.